diffblue/gitlab/doc/administration/geo/replication/configuration.md

    gitlab-ctl restart
    ```

-   Check if there are any common issue with your Geo setup by running:
+   Check if there are any common issues with your Geo setup by running:

    ```shell
    gitlab-rake gitlab:geo:check
    ```

 1. SSH into a **Rails or Sidekiq server on your primary** site and login as root to verify the
-   **secondary** site is reachable or there are any common issue with your Geo setup:
+   **secondary** site is reachable or there are any common issues with your Geo setup:

    ```shell
    gitlab-rake gitlab:geo:check